Working with you –

 How long can payment holidays last for?

-The option of a payment holiday for up to three months is available for residential customers and buy-to-let landlords who have tenants who are experiencing issues with their finances, as either a direct or indirect result of coronavirus.
-In addition there will be a three month moratorium on residential and buy-to-let possession action due to start from 19 March 2020 helping provide customers with reassurance that they will not have their homes repossessed at this difficult time.
+The option of a payment holiday for up to three months is available for customers who are experiencing issues with their finances as either a direct or indirect result of coronavirus.

 What evidence will be required to qualify for a coronavirus payment holiday?